ghankerson/origins-conscioussness/uroboros.md

   city.
 Anything big and embracing that preserves, wraps and nourishes belong to this group of symbols.

-* Human consciousness at this stage is nascent and under the dominance of the uroboros.
-The ego still sees itself as the world and the world as itself.
-The initial stage of the infantile ego is marked by the predominance of the maternal side of the uroboros.

-* In this stage the world is all embracing and the ego tires easily and sinks back into the embrace of the Great Mother.

-* The Great Mother in this stage has all the positive maternal attributes: nourishing, sheltering, protecting, warmth, comfort, and forgiveness.
-It is an image of paradise that cannot be realized in adult life.

-* The Great and Good Mother embody this stage of the uroboros and are not seen again until a much later stage of development where she returns as the wise Sophia as the "Mother of All Living".

 * This state of perfection and contentment was never a historical one but is a psychological one and we just see the outlines of it.
 This state has a downward drag toward unconsciousness that is a natural force in the psyche.